BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide-new.md

 > **PLEASE NOTE:**
 > Blender will be phasing out collada/dae so the recommended way to do this is exporting via gltf instead of dae.
->
-> However, as of writing this there are some internal settings in the export plugin that make these skeletons be seen as an animation in game and thus, not work.
->
-> For the time being, [**the fix can be found here**](/Tutorials/Visual/temp-gltf-operators-fix).
 {.is-warning}

 ### Export with DOS2/BG3 exporter - via gltf: